Lisa Rocks, Program Director

 Allegany College of Maryland's Medical Administrative Assistant program is an educational partner with the American Academy of Professional Coders (AAPC).
 As such, graduates of the Medical Administrative Assistant program will have the knowledge and competencies required to take the AAPC Certified Professional Coder (CPC) exam.
 In addition, graduates will also and the knowledge and skills to take the National Healthcareer Association's Certified Medical Administrative Assistant (CMAA) certification examination.

 Students must achieve a "C" or better in any medical coding course before being advanced to any subsequent coding course in the curriculum progression.
 In order to graduate from the Medical Administrative Assistant program, the students must meet all college academic requirements plus achieve a grade of "C" or better in each Medical Administrative Assistant and Medical Assistant course.

 This is a career program.
-Students planning to transfer should consult with their advisor or the Student Success Center regarding specific program and course transfer issues.
+Students planning to transfer should consult with their advisor or the Advising Center staff regarding specific program and course transfer issues.

 Successful completion of this program qualifies a student to apply for an Associate of Applied Science degree in Medical Administrative Assistant.

 ||Basic Disease Coding